 4. Check the brake system by pushing hard on the brake pedal for 20 seconds while the car is stationary.
 The pedal should stop about halfway down and offer firm resistance.

 5. Check the brake servo and power steering by pushing the brake pedal repeatedly and then starting the engine with the brake pedal pushed down and the steering wheel slightly turned.
-As you start the engine, the brake pedal should move downward slightly and turning the steering wheel should become much easier.
+As you start the engine, the brake pedal should move downward slightly and turning the steering wheel all the way in both directions should become easy.

 6. Check the parking brake by starting the car, engaging the parking brake and first gear and then releasing the clutch slowly.
 The car should not move forward.